Kyle-Xu001/kyle-xu001.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: PhD Student | EPFL
+subtitle: PhD Candidate | EPFL

 profile:
   align: right
-  image: profile.jpg
+  image: profile.png
   image_circular: false # crops the image to make it circular
   # more_info: >
   #   <p>555 your office number</p>